 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

 How much does it cost?

 - £25 initial session - 1 hour - Face-to-face or Online

 - £50 - 1 hour counselling session – Face-to-face or Online

 Discounted block booking:

-I have resumed face-to-face counselling however during the COVID pandemic, I will be following the Government advice on how to stay safe.
+I offer face-to-face and online counselling however during the COVID pandemic, I will be following the Government advice on how to stay safe.
 Should this advice change (whether nationally or locally), this may result in short term changes to my practice.
 At all times, Government advice will supersede anything written on this page.

 Full details of how I will operate to ensure optimum safety is here - https://www.carolineellisoncounselling.co.uk/covid-19/